xlwu01/tokenhsi/README.md

       omomo_dir: "/YOUR_PATH/datasets/OMOMO/data"
       ```

-  3. We still need to download the pre-processes data from [Huggingface](https://huggingface.co/datasets/lianganimation/TokenHSI).
+  3. We still need to download the pre-processed data from [Huggingface](https://huggingface.co/datasets/lianganimation/TokenHSI).
 But now we only require the object data.

   4. Run the following script: